AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 Well that's basically all we had to do for our Backend setup.
 Although it's quite basic, as you dive deep into this, you will get to know a lot more and crucial todos and not-todos but we are good for now.
 Now let's jump back to our Frontend.

-## 🐬 Dive into Frontend
+## 🐬 Diving into Frontend

+Frontend is all about appealing to the eye, but at the same time where users can get easy access and smooth experience.
+We are not going to build a full stack E-commerce app or something, just the important part of how to use stripe as a payment.
+So, we will be starting off with quite simple.

+Let's move back into our **Frontend** folder and there first we wanna do is some basic cleanups.
+We will be removing files and content which is not important for our project.
+Although it's not like the end of the world but its good to remove fies and stuff which unnecessarily takes up your space.
+If you have worked with **CRA Template** you must be quite familiar to this process.

-You can do basic cleanups like `App.js`, `reportWebVitals.js`, `setupTests.js` etc. But I am not gonna do all that.
+Removing content inside `App.js`, `reportWebVitals.js`, `setupTests.js` etc. But I am not gonna do all that.
 We will proceed with the Logic in Frontend not the Stylings and stuffs which I am guessing you are capable of.
 You can find the **source code** [here](https://github.com/AbhayaShankar/Stripe/tree/main/frontend) if you have any doubt or feel stuck somewhere.

 Now before proceeding forward we will install two more dependencies into our frontend project.
 1. [react-stripe-checkout](https://www.npmjs.com/package/react-stripe-checkout)